Register to Vote for BIFA

 - Industry professionals who haven’t worked on BIFA-nominated films, but have significant (three or more years’) experience in independent feature film production in a creative capacity.

-Although the pool of voters will grow, we will still only have around 100 people voting each year.
-We may also ask some voters to take part for two or more consecutive years – we believe that the consistency that experienced voters bring will ensure that the process works properly.
+Although the pool of voters will grow, fewer than 200 voters participate in full BIFA voting (nominations voting) each year.
+We may ask some voters to take part for two or more consecutive years – we believe that the consistency that experienced voters bring will ensure that the process works properly.

 How BIFA voting works